elitenoire/CodeCampLog/index.md

 * Use ```redux-promise``` library to handle ajax requests : halts connection between action creator and reducer when action payload is a promise, sends resolved promise as new action.

 ### Tuesday, 12th September 2017

+* Looked at google maps api, using the autocomplete places api

+### Wednesday, 13th September 2017

+* Resorted to using an npm module wrapper for the api